geoffkilpin/pombola/docs/south_africa.md

     $ python manage.py south_africa_import_constituency_offices --commit --verbose pombola/south_africa/data/constituencies_and_offices/all_constituencies.csv
     $ python manage.py south_africa_import_constituency_offices --commit --verbose pombola/south_africa/data/constituencies_and_offices/new-entries-for-1115.csv

+There are some issues in the original import that need correcting (as data has already been loaded into the staging database and changed there using the admin it is not possible simply to update the original imported CSV above):

+    $ python manage.py south_africa_patch_constituency_offices --commit pombola/south_africa/data/constituencies_and_offices/deltas.csv

 To load in some example SayIt data, fetch the speeches/fixtures/test_inputs/

     $ python manage.py load_akomantoso --dir <speeches/fixtures/test_inputs/> --commit